wrgr/cppbook/assignments.md

 What is your learning style?
 Find out your learning style by taking the [VARK Questionnaire](http://vark-learn.com/the-vark-questionnaire/the-vark-questionnaire-for-younger-people/).
 Read about what the results mean.
 Write a brief (one page) plan on how you plan to incorporate what you have learned into your study habits.
 Be specific by providing examples.
 The document should contain the following:

-A.- VARK scores for each.
+A. VARK scores for each.
 Example:
 - Visual: 12
 - Aural: 7
 - Read/Write: 0
 - Kinesthetic: 14

-B.- Plan for incorporating these findings into your individualized study approach as your prepare to take the SAT.
+B. Plan for incorporating these findings into your individualized study approach as your prepare to take the SAT.
 How will you study for math? writing? verbal?
 Visit [this link](http://vark-learn.com/the-vark-questionnaire/the-vark-questionnaire-for-younger-people/) to complete the survey.
 Do not overthink the questions.
 Pick what fits YOU best.
 Also, you can pick more than one if there is not a winner out of the four choices.

 #### [](#ca004)